Skip to content

 This five-step process offers you a plan to follow as you’re working with a designer or other home professional to create your new vanity space.

-1. Settle on a Layout
+1. Settle on A Layout

 Before you decide on colors, finishes and fixtures, you have to know where your vanity is going and how big it’s going to be.